hieutranss/hieutranCS.github.io/chat-app/README.md

-<h2>A Chat App Demo that lets everyone talks to each other in the chat room.</h2><br>
+<h2>A Chat App Demo that lets everyone talks to each other in the chat room.</h2>
-<p>Add a feature so that Usernames are unique (case insensitive).
+<p>Add a feature so that Usernames are unique (case insensitive).<br>
-  - Make this check on unique usernames on the server side.
+  - Make this check on unique usernames on the server side.<br>
-  - Have the server emit a new message 'failed-join'
+  - Have the server emit a new message 'failed-join'<br>
   - When this message is emitted to the client display an error on the client that the username already exists.
  </p>